-Created by the famous Swiss graphic designer Ruedi Külling who is mostly known for his award-wining posters and visual advertising materials -the iconic series of ads for Bic, the French maker of ballpoint pens, is, perhaps, the most known among his numerous works- the new Xemex Piccadilly Chronograph Reserve ALL BLACK automatic timepiece is as simple in its functionality as it is elegant in its simplicity.
+Created by the famous Swiss graphic designer Ruedi Külling who is mostly known for his award-winning posters and visual advertising materials -the iconic series of ads for Bic, the French maker of ballpoint pens, is, perhaps, the most known among his numerous works- the new Xemex Piccadilly Chronograph Reserve ALL BLACK is as simple in its functionality as it is elegant in its simplicity.

-As you may have already noticed, the watch is designed around numerous circles: a characteristic approach for the Swiss-based master designer.
+As you may have already noticed, Xemex has designed the chronograph around numerous circles: a characteristic approach for the Swiss-based master designer.

 Its round body, which is made of black galvanized steel, houses a dial that nests not the usual three, but whole four circular-shaped sub-dials that are further emphasized by a circle that serves as a base for the central chronograph seconds hand, as well by a date aperture of the same shape.
 The daringly rectangular hour and minute hands serve as a pair of accents sending an even stronger visual message while playing nicely with square-shaped hour markers.

-The only thing that I don’t like about this timekeeper is its black rubber band, which is delivered black galvanized steel folding clasp.
+The only thing that I don’t like about this timekeeper is its black rubber band, which is delivered with a black galvanized steel folding clasp.

-The other thing is that rubber is not very comfortably in hot weather (that’s why it is usually reserved for diving watches) and, if you are particularly unlucky, direct sunlight can basically ruin it in a couple of hours.
+The other thing is that rubber is not very comfortable in hot weather (that’s why it is usually reserved for diving watches) and, if you are particularly unlucky, direct sunlight can basically ruin it in a couple of hours.
 As to the rest, this iteration of the Piccadilly collection looks almost perfect, if not for its sky-high price of $10,000.